 Heroine Complex by Sarah Kuhn Published: July 5th 2016 Publisher: DAW Genre(s): Fantasy, Adventure, Superheroes Format: E-Book Length: 378 pages I love stories about people with mundane jobs who exist in the orbit of someone extraordinary – like a personal assistant to a superhero, for example.
 It’s a fun mental exercise to think about what …

 Tortured Life reads like the novelization of a gore-drenched heavy metal concept album, and it’s about as well-plotted as your average double-LP.

 Grand Passion doesn’t begin to live up to its title.
 Instead, it tells a small-scale story that ends up feeling a bit dull.

-This would maybe be a funny/gross premise if Lottie (or any of the other characters) had any kind of redeeming qualities, but they’re all horrible, vapid people being terrible and catty to each other.
+Snotgirl’s funny/gross premise might work if Lottie (or any of the other characters) had any kind of redeeming qualities, but they’re all horrible, vapid people being terrible and catty to each other.

 Good Behavior is simultaneously the definitive collection of Letty Dobesh stories by Blake Crouch and no longer the definitive story of Letty herself.

 These stories were originally published as three separate novellas over the course of a few years.
 As of 2016, they are also the basis for a TNT series starring Michelle Dockery in her first post-Downton role in an ongoing series.
-This volume collects the stories along with author commentary.
+The stories are collected in one volume along with author commentary.

 However, unlike other book adaptations, I think I might recommend watching the show *before* reading Good Behavior.
 These stories read a hell of a lot like the rough draft of the show, and might best be appreciated with that in mind.